faisalhussaini/dementia-app/README.md

 # Familiar Faces
 ![image](https://user-images.githubusercontent.com/64606546/230535601-96059f5e-029a-4d33-bec6-f3e7f3c24ba2.png)

 ## This is the swift frontend for our virtual presence software for agitated inpatients with dementia, our final year ECE496 capstone project at the University of Toronto.
+It goes hand in hand with the backend located here https://github.com/hassank1187/Capstone_server

 ### This app can be broken down into 5 parts.